Senior Assortment Planner | Temporary

 What You Bring:

-- 5+ years in consumer or retail merchandising, assortment planning, or demand planning.
+- Minimum 5+ years of experience in assortment or retail planning, with strong knowledge of financial, product, and inventory planning

-- Proven track record in consumer demand, retail math, financial planning, margin optimization, inventory planning, and reporting.

-- Expertise in detailed assortment planning, product affinity, omnichannel retail, and coordinated marketplace planning strategy.

-- Excellent verbal and written communication skills; ability to engage with senior leaders and cross-functional teams.
+- A growth mindset with the ability to apply statistical forecasting, data science, and innovative approaches to planning

+- Strong analytical and critical thinking skills, with the ability to interpret data and quantify gaps versus financial plans

+- Proven ability to create clear, compelling, and data-driven communications that influence stakeholders

-- Self-starter with a results-driven approach; able to work in a fast-paced environment.
+- Excellent problem-solving skills and ability to work independently in a fast-paced environment

-- Skilled in networking, leveraging internal and external resources, meeting commitments, and delivering on deadlines.

-- Proficient in automated planning systems, MS Excel, WSSI, and Assortment Planning tools.

 Salary